To develop properly, your baby needs plenty of tummy time. What should you do if they don’t seem to enjoy it?

 -

-To promote healthy development and prevent flat head syndrome, babies should be placed on their stomachs when they are awake.
+To promote healthy development and prevent flat head syndrome, babies should spend time on their tummy every day while they’re awake.

 -

-Babies should always be placed on their backs to sleep.
+Babies should always be placed on their back to sleep.

 |